John Hope Franklin: Professor and researcher

 courage during that period in the 1950s when Du Bois became an un-person, when many progressives were tarred and feathered with the brush of subversion.
 John Hope Franklin was a rock; he was loyal to his friends.
 In the case of W. E. B. Du Bois, Franklin spoke out in his defense, not (about) Du Bois's communism, but of the right of an intellectual to express ideas that were not popular.
 I find that admirable.
 It was a high risk to take and we may be heading again into a period when the free concourse of ideas in the academy will have a price put upon it.
 In the final years of an active teaching career, I will have John Hope Franklin's example of high scholarship, great courage and civic activism.

 From 1964 through 1968, Franklin was a professor of history at the University of Chicago, and chair of the department from 1967 to 1970.
+There he served as a member of the committee that produced the Kalven report.
+In 1965, he marched with Dr. Martin Luther King on the Selma to Montgomery marches.
 He was named to the endowed position of John Matthews Manly Distinguished Service Professor, which he held from 1969 to 1982.
 He was appointed to the Fulbright Board of Foreign Scholarships, 1962–1969, and was its chair from 1966 to 1969.

 In 1976, the National Endowment for the Humanities selected Franklin for the Jefferson Lecture, the U.S. federal government's highest honor for achievement in the humanities.
 Franklin's three-part lecture became the basis for his book Racial Equality in America.

 Franklin was appointed to the U.S. Delegation to the UNESCO General Conference, Belgrade (1980).

 In 1983, Franklin was appointed as the James B. Duke Professor of History at Duke University.
 In 1985, he took emeritus status from this position.
 During this same year, he helped to establish the Durham Literacy Center and served on its Board until his death in 2009.

 Franklin was also Professor of Legal History at the Duke University Law School from 1985 to 1992.